-15.8 A weekly Employee shall be eligible for one paid minimum-call sick day per production.
-The sick day may be taken for the diagnosis, care, treatment or prevention of an existing or potential health condition exclusive of any temporary sick pay provisions that may be available from time to time.
+15.8 A weekly Employee shall be eligible for three (3) paid minimum-call sick days per production.
+The sick days may be taken for the diagnosis, care, treatment or prevention of an existing or potential health condition exclusive of any temporary sick pay provisions that may be available from time to time.